Tennis at the 2020 Summer Olympics – Women's singles: Qualification

 Each National Olympic Committee (NOC) can enter up to four players.
 Nations had been limited to four players in the event since the 2000 Games.
 Qualification for the women's singles is primarily through the WTA ranking list of 14 June 2021.
 An additional restriction is that players had to have been part of a nominated team for three Billie Jean King Cup events between 2017 and 2020 (with some exceptions).
 There are 64 quota places available for women's singles.

 The first 56 are assigned through the world ranking.

 There are six places available through continental qualification: four through continental tournaments (two in the 2019 Pan American Games, one in the 2018 Asian Games, and one in the 2019 African Games) and two through continent-restricted world ranking (one each for Europe and Oceania, which must come from NOCs with no other qualified competitors).
 The four continental tournament places take precedence over the world ranking, so the winners (Nadia Podoroska, Verónica Cepede Royg, Mayar Sherif, and Wang Qiang) are not counted toward the 56 (but are counted toward the four-per-nation limit).
 One place was guaranteed to the host nation Japan.

-In an unusual career accomplishment qualification process, one spot is reserved for a former Olympic or Grand Slam champion that has not qualified through the current world rankings.
+In an unusual career accomplishment qualification process, one spot is reserved for a former Olympic or Grand Slam champion who has not qualified through the current world rankings.
 The player must have won an Olympic gold medal or a Grand Slam singles final, be within the top 300 ranked players, and be from a nation that has not already qualified four players.
 If multiple players meet those criteria, the one with the most titles qualifies; if still tied, the highest ranked player qualifies.
 If no players meet those criteria, an additional place (57th or 58th) is added to the ranking.
 For the 2020 tournament, the 'career wild card' quota was taken by 2011 US Open singles champion Samantha Stosur (Venus Williams was not eligible due to the United States already having four players and defending champion Monica Puig was expecting to be in the entry list but withdrew due to injury).